Ben Crawley

-Ben Crawley (born May 6, 1971, in Austin, Texas) is an American retired soccer player.
+Ben Crawley (born May 6, 1971) is an American retired soccer player.
 He was a member of the United States teams at both the 1987 FIFA U-16 World Championship and 1989 FIFA World Youth Championship but spent most of his professional career with lower division teams.
 He played five games in Major League Soccer with D.C.
 United in 1996.

+Club career

 Youth

 Crawley spent his early youth in Portland, Oregon, moving with his family to Austin, Texas when he was six.
 He spent his early years as a goalkeeper in the Capital Soccer Club, but was put on the front line as a freshman in high school.
 He was a 1989 Parade Magazine High School All American soccer player at Westlake High School.
 He attended the University of Virginia, playing on the men's soccer team from 1989 to 1992.
 He led the Cavaliers in scoring in 1990, 1991 and 1992, finishing his career with forty-seven goals and thirty-three assists.
 In 1992, he was selected as a First-Team All-American.
 Crawley and his teammates won the 1989, 1991 and 1992 NCAA Men's Soccer Championship.